nodejs/security-wg/processes/third_party_triage_guidelines.md

 ## Why are guidelines needed?

 The Node.js Ecosystem Triage team consists of volunteers with varying level of time, energy and vulnerability management experience.
-Documenting best practices and common understanding of core concerns when triaging issues will allow the team to provide more consistent service both for security researchers and NPM package maintainers.
+Documenting best practices and common understanding of core concerns when triaging issues will allow the team to provide more consistent service both for security researchers and package maintainers.

 Guidelines will also be a useful resource in onboarding new triage team members.